-This is a small, relatively inexpensive device that you can install yourself and will more than pay for itself in a single summer.
+You can install this small, relatively inexpensive device yourself.
+It will more than pay for itself in a single summer.
 Now you won’t have to keep remembering to turn the setting up or down, depending on if you are home.
-Simply program it to fit your lifestyle and you won’t waste money cooling the house when no one is home.
+Simply program it to fit your lifestyle, and you won’t waste money cooling the house when no one is home.

-Drapes, blinds, and shades are all very effective in reflecting the heat of the sun.
-Opt for those that are white and they’ll do an even better job.
+Drapes, blinds, and shades are all very effective in reflecting the sun’s heat.
+White blinds, as opposed to taupe or similar color, do an even better job.
 But they won’t do a lot of good unless you draw and lower the window coverings early in the morning before the house heats up.

-As you landscape, consider planting trees on the south and west sides of your home.
+Consider planting trees on your home’s south and west sides as you landscape.
 Select varieties that are fast-growing and have a thick canopy.
 Simply providing this type of shade for your home during the hot summer will likely help to reduce energy costs by up to 25 percent a year or more.

-So what is the fastest growing shade tree?
-According to landscape experts, it’s the Royal Empress (aka Paulownia) tree, growing up to 60 feet in 3 years!
+So what is the fastest-growing shade tree?
+Landscape experts say it’s the Royal Empress (aka Paulownia) tree, growing up to 60 feet in 3 years!
 However, before you rush out to get this particular fast-growing tree for your property, read up on the pros and cons.

 If your attic is not well-insulated, you may be sending all that nice cooled air right out through the roof.
-Check with your utility providers to see if any are offering incentives to homeowners who beef up their homes’ insulation.
+Check with your utility providers to see if any offer incentives to homeowners who beef up their home’s insulation.
 You may be pleasantly surprised to learn that your net cost to insulate will be quite reasonable given the return on your investment in lower cooling and heating bills.